 Students will register for the semester and be eligible for HGSE's tuition and fees guarantee, Harvard health insurance, and teaching fellowships (TF) and research assistantships (RA).
 Students must work out arrangements with faculty in advance for the fulfillment of TF and RA responsibilities.
 Ed.D., Ph.D., and Ed.L.D students must inform their respective doctoral programs in writing to request this option.
-Requests should be submitted to the Doctoral Programs Academic Coordinator via email, with a copy to the student's academic advisor.
+Requests should be submitted to the Assistant Director, Ed.D. and Ph.D.
+Programs or the Assistant Director, Ed.L.D.
+Program respectively via email, with a copy to the student's academic advisor.

-Adjustment of academic clock with a leave of absence In some cases, a student might be better advised to take a leave of absence.
+2. Adjustment of academic clock with a leave of absence

+In some cases, a student might be better advised to take a leave of absence.
 For information about requesting a leave of absence, please see the Leave of Absence section below.